-Hello Armstrong Jr. High, I’m coach Dave– I met coach Matt on the field one day in Karns City.
-On Jan.
-1, 2021, I made a personal goal to unite communities through soccer and that brought me to Armstrong Jr. High.
+I’m tired of officiating bad soccer.
+I made a personal goal to unite communities through soccer and that brought me to Armstrong Jr. High.
 During 2022, I completed the requirements for US Soccer’s National D License, went back to coaching U8’s in Plum and refereeing games.
+In 2022, I was introduced to the trenches of grassroots soccer outside of Pittsburgh.
+If it wasn’t for the YMCA, there may not be soccer in the communitY.

 David is a lifelong soccer player who now referees to provide interval cardio.
 He currently lifts 5 days a week at the YMCA, BodyTech, Dining Room Gym, Golds Gym, or Planet Fitness.
-Due to Covid-19 the lifting and cardio were moved to the Dining Room Gym, Peloton app, outdoor swimming, SUP workouts, and running.
-In order to improve balance and flexibility he attempts to fit a weekly Hot yoga class into the scheduled workouts and daily walks with (love you forever Reba & Crosby), Phoebe and Mr. Crawford.
+During Covid-19 the lifting and cardio were moved to the Dining Room Gym, Peloton app, outdoor swimming, SUP workouts, and running which made the pups happy.
+In order to improve balance and flexibility he attempts to fit a weekly yoga class into the scheduled workouts and daily walks with (love you forever Reba & Crosby), Phoebe and Mr. Crawford.
 Recently he has taken to the pool for cardio as he embraces getting older.
 He somehow chose to get back into coaching after Covid-19 instead of doing hot yoga again with other humans, breathing and sweating in the same studio.

-A perfect day starts at the gym, followed by a mile in either Highland, O’Hara, or Aspinwall Park with Phoebe and Croby so they sleep next to his office desk.
+A perfect day starts at the gym, followed by a mile in either Highland, O’Hara, or Aspinwall Park with Phoebe and Crawford so they sleep next to his office desk.
 It will alway includes at least one good meal, including real food that does not follow the Standard American Diet.
 Side note it will be served on real plates (not out of his Isolator fitness cooler bag).
+There once was a time when that was the norm, between work, playing, reffing and everything else when he stepped on stage.

 Expertizes